Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals: State of the Art

-Only 4 out of 22 studies did not use these sensors: Bandini \textit{et al.} (2022) \cite{Bandini2022} and Tsai \textit{et al.} (2020) \cite{Tsai2020} both used an egocentric camera, mounted on the forehead, activities that involved the use of the hands during daily life; Saleh \textit{et al.} (2016) \cite{Saleh2016} used conductive ink-based bending sensors integrated on the index and middle fingers of a glove to monitor hand movements; Yang \textit{et al.} (2021) \cite{Yang2021} used force myography to detect the state of the hand by monitoring the surface (\textit{i.e.}, skin) stiffness on the wrist musculo-tendonous complex.
-A few research groups designed their devices from scratch \cite{Kos2007, Saleh2016, deLucena2021,deLucena2022}, while most of the investigations were carried out using off-the-shelf technology.
-Despite the number of studies, only in one of them \cite{Esbjornsson2022} data collected was available remotely to the research team, and only in four of them \cite{Saleh2016, Esbjornsson2022, deLucena2021, deLucena2022} data were available in real-time to the participants as a feedback of their performance.
+Only 4 out of 21 studies did not use these sensors: Bandini \textit{et al.} \cite{Bandini2022} and Tsai \textit{et al.} \cite{Tsai2020} both used an egocentric camera (Hero 4 or 5, GoPro, 120g including batteries, about \$400, approximately 2h battery runtime at 1080p and 30fps), mounted on the forehead, to record activities that involved the use of the hands during daily life; Saleh \textit{et al.} \cite{Saleh2016} manufactured conductive ink-based bending sensors integrated into the index and middle fingers of a glove to monitor hand movements (within \$100 of costs, 48h battery runtime); Yang \textit{et al.} \cite{Yang2021} used the TENZR, a commercial force myography to detect the state of the hand by monitoring the surface (\textit{i.e.}, skin) stiffness on the wrist musculo-tendonous complex.
+Instead, in 2 studies, accelerometers/IMUs were used in combination with other sensors.
+De Lucena \textit{et al.} \cite{deLucena2021, deLucena2022} embedded an IMU and four external magnetometers into a custom wrist-watch, and used this in combination with a magnetic ring on the index finger to track index and wrist movements (24h battery runtime).
+Rissanen \textit{et al.} \cite{Rissanen2021} used surface electromyography (sEMG) sensors placed on the forearms of the participants in combination with accelerometers.

+A few research groups designed their devices from scratch \cite{Kos2007, Saleh2016, deLucena2021, deLucena2022}, while most of the investigations were carried out using off-the-shelf technology (with classical suppliers as \textit{GoPro, ActiGraph, Xsens, APDM}).
+From a real-time data standpoint, only in one of the reviewed papers \cite{Esbjornsson2022} data was collected and remotely available to the research team, and only in four of the studies \cite{Saleh2016, Esbjornsson2022, deLucena2021, deLucena2022} data were available in real-time to the participants as a feedback of their performance.